AppCoreNet/Shared/README.md

 ## AppCoreNet.Attributes.Sources

-This packages includes sources for attributes which are defined in newer .NET versions (>= .NET Core 3.0) such as attributes required for nullable reference types, attributes required for the `required` keyword and others.
+This package includes sources for attributes which are defined in newer .NET versions (>= .NET Core 3.0) such as attributes required for nullable reference types, attributes required for the `required` keyword and others.

 If you are using the `Polyfill` or `Nullable` package these attributes are automatically disabled.
 You can control the